seatable/seatable-admin-docs/manual/maintain/backup_recovery.md

 ```

-All your tables data is stored under the `/Your SeaTable data volume/seatable/seafile-data/` directory.
-Below are important directories that contain user data:
+All your data is stored under the `/Your SeaTable data volume/seatable/` directory.
+Below are important sub-directories that contain user data:

 * seafile-data: contains uploaded files for file and image columns
 * seahub-data: contains data used by web front-end, such as avatars
 * db-dta: contains archived rows in bases
-* storage-data: contains backups for archived bases in db-data (added in 2.8 version)
+* storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also store in this directory.

 SeaTable also stores some important metadata data in a few databases.